 Blue Grouse, Kaibab Squirrel, Merriam’s Turkey, Mountain Lion, Mule Deer

 Beginning at U.S. Hwy 89A and the Kaibab National Forest boundary near mp 566; southerly and easterly along the forest boundary to Grand Canyon National Park; southerly and westerly along the park boundary to Kanab Creek; northerly along Kanab Creek to Snake Gulch; northerly, easterly and southerly around the Kaibab National Forest boundary to U.S. Hwy 89A near mp 566.

 Elk and Bison

 Update: For the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.

 *There are currently no Population Management Seasons for elk tags available for successfully drawn deer hunters in Units 12A East and/or West.

 The Department reminds hunters that bison within these hunt areas may not be present during the hunt.
 Therefore, chances for success are very low.
 The Grand Canyon National Park is not open to hunting.

 Elk seasons are described in the pronghorn antelope and elk regulations.

 Hunters obtaining an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
-In the last couple of years, only a few elk have been spotted and harvested in the vicinity of Mile and a Half Lake on the west side of the Kaibab Plateau.
+In the last couple of years, only a few elk have been spotted and harvested in the vicinity of Mile and a Half Lake south to Franks Lake, on the west side of the Kaibab Plateau.
 The Grand Canyon National Park is not open to hunting.
 Learn more